These 2-Ingredient Banana Egg Pancakes are a delicious grab-&-go breakfast idea you can meal prep and store in the freezer for busy mornings!

 Step 4: Cook pancakes.

-If you’re freezing cooked pancakes, make sure they’re completely cool before freezing them.
-To prevent them from sticking together, place a square of waxed paper between each pancake, then freeze them in an airtight container or Ziploc bag for up to 2 months.
-Let them defrost in the fridge overnight then reheat as normal.
+Freezing cooked pancakes: Let the pancakes cool completely, then place a square of wax paper between each one to prevent sticking.
+Freeze in an airtight container or Ziploc bag for up to 2 months.
+Defrost in the fridge overnight and reheat.

 More healthy breakfast recipes